 Evidently, menu buttons and menu screens are overlays too, and there are many more.
 As a result, the elements put on each other form a display stack with the main screen representing the base of it.
 More detailed descriptions are given in following chapters.

-3.1 Display elements
+Display elements 3.1

 Main screen and screen pages

 Every screen page out of XCSoar's screen pages' ensemble is composed of several parts: